-In this tutorial, you will learn how to create a higher-order component using React.js that will enable inline editing mode to work within preview mode.
-This tutorial is part of a series of posts about using Episerver as a headless CMS with React.js.
-In traditional Episerver MVC rending, using the
+In this tutorial, you will learn how to create a higher-order component using ReactJS for an Episerver powered website.
+The component will allow inline editing mode to work whenever it is viewed in preview mode.
+This tutorial is part of a series of posts about using Episerver as a headless CMS with ReactJS, for more see the links at the end of this page!

-PropertyFor() helper would traditionally handle wrapping any Episerver component with all the correct attributes to allow the inline editing function to work.
+PropertyFor() also rendered all the special attributes required by Episerver to allow the inline editing function to work.

 In order to make inline editing work, you will need to decorate every Episerver property with the

 data-epi-edit attribute when in edit mode.
 Adding this code to every component would violate the DRY principle.
 When working with ReactJs the best architectural pattern to apply this feature onto every component is with a higher-order component.
 I will asusm you know what a HOC is.
 If not, you can find more information read this